 To be honest, when we chose our water filter (an Aquacera) we didn’t put a ton of time into researching which was best.
 We basically just searched on Amazon and the price and specs were right for the Aquacera, so we bought it.

 For this article I wanted to put in some of the due diligence and research that we should have done, as a helpful guide for you—whether you’re off grid in a yurt, a cabin, a tiny house, or something else.
+(Or if you’re looking for a filter because you don’t trust your municipal water supply.)
 I’ll break down the differences, so you can choose which filter best fits your off-grid needs.

 Based in Colorado, Berkey Filters are by far the best known company making high quality gravity water filters.
 They’re basically the international standard for waterborne contaminant removal.
 The filter elements are made of six different media with microscopic pores that pollutants just literally can’t pass through.
 The elements also use adsorption and absorption to create an ionic barrier that blocks even those pollutants that are smaller than the microsopic pores.